Adversarial Examples Are Not Real Features: Cross-Paradigm Usefulness of Robust and Non-robust Features

 { We first examine the paradigm-wise usefulness of robust and non-robust features extracted from the supervised models.
 As shown in Table \ref{table 1}, models pretrained from robust datasets (containing only robust features) show comparable performance to those pretrained from the natural datasets (containing all features).
 In comparison, models pretrained from the non-robust datasets (containing only non-robust features) differ a lot across different paradigms: they work well for learning from the supervised task (ResNet-50), but much worse on all the other SSL paradigms (SimCLR, MAE, DDPM).
 It shows that in contrary to the perceptually aligned robust features that are useful for different paradigms, the noise-like non-robust features do not really contain meaningful information that is also useful for other SSL paradigms.
 Instead, these non-robust features extracted from supervised models only show usefulness on the supervised task.
 This sharp distinction suggests that non-robust features are more like paradigm-wise shortcut features rather than being truly useful. }

 { For a comprehensive evaluation, we further compute the cross-paradigm \emph{relative} usefulness following the definitions in Section \ref{Framework}.
 As shown in Table \ref{table 1}, the relative usefulness of non-robust features is significantly lower than that of robust features under various self-supervised learning paradigms.
 The overall cross-paradigm ends up being 0.307, which is much smaller than robust features (0.791).
 In comparison, these two kinds of features show similar performance (0.854 and 0.823) in \citet{ilyas2019adversarial} when only considering the supervised task.
 It shows that from a paradigm-wise view, the usefulness of features dramatically differs from the case where only supervised learning is considered.
-Again, it verifies that non-robust features are not as useful as natural and robust features when transferred to many other learning paradigms. }
+Again, it verifies that non-robust features are not as useful as natural and robust features when transferred to many other learning paradigms.
+For completeness, in Appendix \ref{Adv-Exampe-SSL}, we further examine the cross-paradigm transferability of the non-robust features extracted from the three SSL paradigms.
+Similarly, we find that these SSL non-robust features are non-transferable as well. }